BuckyDev/geo-splitter/README.md

 ![Example](./docPictures/mismatchPointExample.png)

 For instance in this picture, the mismatch point is part of the green polyogn, but not the purple one.
-Therefore before extracting segments for the merge the point should be re-introduced or segments won't be able to be assembled
+Therefore the point should be re-introduced as an extra segment or the segments extracted for the merge process won't be able to be assembled.